gana-18/ConnectIn-ProfilePage/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Overview Of the Project

+Make an account using Google Oauth.
+The User will be provided with his/her Profile Page, where they can the edit the profile by adding extra information.The user can share their profile with share profile button

+## Home Page

+## Profile Page(Sample)

+To run locally create a new file ".env.local" for this project the env variables are
+MONGO_URI
+GOOGLE_CLIENT_ID
+GOOGLE_CLIENT_SECRET
+SECRET
+NEXT_PUBLIC_URL

+System Design Involved 🤔?
+I would say Yes!.
+Not that much advanced but the concepts required for a succesfull web service

+1) Microservices Architecture:
+Divide the application into smaller services like user management, profile management, and content delivery.
+This makes the application modular, scalable, and easy to maintain.

+2) Caching:
+Use caching mechanisms for frequently accessed data like user profiles.
+This reduces the load on the database and improves response times.

+3) Lazy and eager loading for Images

+4) Asynchronous Processing